Do Sugar Gliders Have Pouches

 2. Feeding: The pouch also serves as a feeding station for the joeys.
 Female sugar gliders have mammary glands located inside the pouch, and the joeys latch onto their nipples to nurse.
 The pouch acts as a natural nursery where the joeys can feed while staying close to their mother.

-See also How Old Do Sugar Gliders Live
+See also How Much Sugar Gliders Cost

 3. Grooming: Sugar gliders are meticulous groomers.
 They use their pouches as a convenient place to store grooming tools, such as their tongues and teeth.
 When they need to clean themselves, they simply reach into their pouches and retrieve their grooming implements.